Lease compliance checklist

 Practical application is to run the five-step lease compliance audit checklist as a timed exercise, prioritize items that carry statutory penalties (disclosures, security deposit accounting, habitability repairs, and notice periods), and assemble a compliance packet with dated photos, a signed corrective addendum when needed, and a retained audit log.
 For jurisdictions with security deposit caps or local ordinances, attach the applicable statute citation and sample clause language.
 The page provides a structured, step-by-step framework that enables completion of a defensible lease compliance audit within the stated 90-minute target as designed.

-Create a ChatGPT article prompt for lease compliance checklist
+Open a ChatGPT article prompt workflow for lease compliance checklist

-Build an AI article outline and research brief for lease compliance checklist
+Review an article outline and research brief for lease compliance checklist

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.